 This is exactly what a recent shoot of mine was about.
 It was planned to celebrate Dylan’s 4th birthday with four generations of family members who had come down from all over the country.
 The Rhys-Davies family were unbelievably chilled out and Mum was very well-organised and had thought everything through and planned it carefully to ensure the shoot went as smoothly as possible.

+As you can imagine, having so many family members together for an extended family shoot could be chaos and hard work.
 Here are my top tips on how to include all family members and get the best from your shoot.

 1) Allow plenty of time: